Newsroom / Blog

 Financially, the Board relies entirely on voluntary contributions.
 Long-term participation currently requires a reported $1 billion financial commitment, reinforcing its character as a high-threshold, opt-in forum rather than an inclusive institution.

-While its immediate focus is the Gaza ceasefire framework, the charter grants the Board authority to expand to address conflicts in which it determines that stability or lawful governance is at risk.
+While its immediate focus is intended to be the Gaza ceasefire framework, the charter grants the Board authority to expand to address conflicts in which it determines that stability or lawful governance is at risk.
 Of note, the current charter for the board makes no direct mention of Gaza.

 The Security Council derives its authority from the UN Charter, a treaty ratified by UN Member States that explicitly assigns it primary responsibility for the maintenance of international peace and security.
 That mandate was conferred collectively by the international community and cannot be replicated by a separate organization asserting a similar mission.